zopyx/print-css-rocks/web/content/about.rst

             and toolbox.
         </td>
         <td>
-            Our XML content-managment solution based on the open-source CMS <a href="https://plone.org">Plone</a>
+            Our XML content management solution based on the open-source CMS <a href="https://plone.org">Plone</a>
         </td>
         <td>